 The following season, Ruttan entered St. John's College (known today as the University of Manitoba and its team won the Manitoba University Hockey League championship.
 Ruttan moved up to senior Hockey in 1909 and played for the Manitoba Varsity Hockey team which won the championship of the Winnipeg Senior Hockey League in 1911.

-Ruttan moved on to play for the Winnipeg Hockey Club in 1912.
-That season Winnipeg won the Allan Cup as senior Hockey champions of Canada.
+Ruttan moved on to play for the Winnipeg Hockey Club in 1912, helping them win the 1913 Allan Cup as senior Hockey champions of Canada.

 When World War I broke out, Ruttan was a 26-year-old Civil Engineer when he signed his enlistment document as an officer in the 10th Canadian Mounted Rifles CEF in May 1916 at Winnipeg.